Memal7/kcna/02_container-orchestration.md

 ## What are container core components?
 - **Container Registry:** a database of images to pull/push container images (e.g., DockerHub).
 - **Container Image:** a template or blueprint from which you can create a container instance.
 In addition to the actual application, the container image contains a complete runtime environment, including the OS (without the kernel), libraries, utilities, and required files.
-As an OS, a maximally reduced base system without a service manager, such as system is sufficient.
 - **Container:** a running instance of an image.
 You can create any number of containers from one image.
 - **Container Network:** exists on the container host and connects containers with other containers and the outside world.
 There is a default network, but you can create as many networks as you want on the container host.
 - **Container Engine:**  the software that takes care of deploying the containers on the container host.
 The container engine is mostly comparable to a hypervisor.